 THON — For the Kids!
 (February)

 The Penn State Panhellenic Dance Marathon, fondly known by Penn Staters as THON, is the largest student-organized philanthropy in the world.
-Every February this fundraising effort — benefiting The Four Diamonds Fund, Conquering Childhood Cancer, at the Penn State Milton S. Hershey Medical Center in Pennsylvania — culminates in a forty-six-hour, no-sitting, no-sleeping dance marathon on Penn State’s University Park campus.
-In 2013, THON raised more than $12 million.
+Every February this fundraising effort — benefiting The Four Diamonds Fund, Conquering Childhood Cancer, at the Penn State Milton S. Hershey Medical Center in Pennsylvania — culminates in a forty-six-hour, no-sitting, no-sleeping dance marathon.
+In 2014, THON raised more than $13 million.

 Blue-White Game (April)